ErikThorsell/erikthorsell.github.io/_posts/2026-01-06-state-of-the-home-lab.md

 Persuaded by the BSD folks, I decided to go with FreeNAS (which would be renamed to [TrueNAS Core](https://en.wikipedia.org/wiki/TrueNAS) in 2021) as my server OS.

-## A change of philosophy

-Back in 2014, I went all in on FreeNAS and BSD.
-I hosted a handful of applications in jails and struggled _a lot_ with running Linux VM:s under FreeNAS to get Docker support.
+I went all in on FreeNAS and BSD and hosted a handful of applications in jails.
+At some point I was unable to build some application for FreeBSD and struggled _a lot_ with running Linux VM:s under FreeNAS to get Docker support.
 It worked, but it was not particularly pleasant.
 In 2016 the woman who would become my wife moved to Sweden, and in with me, meaning I now had an additional issue: Another user, who had uptime and availability expectations on the few services she enjoyed using (mostly Plex)...
 Safe to say, I was becoming more and more frustrated with FreeNAS as an "application hosting OS".

+## A change of philosophy

 About the same time as FreeNAS morphed into TrueNAS Core, I was really getting sick and tired of the poor Docker support in FreeNAS.
 I was also pushing my little server to its limit compute-wise.
 So I pulled the peripherals out of my gaming